JesusDBS/Small-Python-Projects/README.md

-# Small-Python-Projects
+# Information
-This repo contains small Python projects.
+This repo contains small projects built in python.
+Its purpose is to practice coding skills by building small projects with just a few functionalities.